stateful/docs.runme.dev/docs/guide/devcontainer.md

 - Now choose the version you want and add any other features you want to install.
 - Now click **OK**.
 Your container configuration gets added, and the container starts.

-You will notice that your READ.me file switches over to a normal markdown setting.
+You will notice that your READ.me file switches over to a normal Markdown setting.
 You will need to take it back to a Runme setting to enable you to run your code with Runme in a dev container.
 To do this,

 - Go to the extensions page and search for Runme.
 - Click on the Runme extension and click on the **Install in Dev container**